An Exciting 4 Days in Osaka Itinerary: Perfect for First-Timers!

 Beautiful view of Osaka Castle

 Almost as impressive as the castle itself are the vast grounds surrounding it, with moats, stone bridges and extensive gardens.
-While it’s worth visiting at any time of the year, my most recent visit in April during cherry blossom season was simply spectacular.
+While it’s worth visiting at any time of the year, my most recent visit in April during cherry blossom season was simply spectacular

-The central tower of the castle is eight stories high and is worth purchasing tickets to enter.
+The central tower of the castle is eight stories high and it is worth purchasing tickets to enter.
 The central tower has been turned into a museum with exhibits on each floor that showcase artefacts and history about the castle, and you can head up to the top floor for a panoramic view across the city.

 Open: Daily 9 am – 5 pm